 Houston is different than other major U.S cities when it comes to electricity though.
 Being in a deregulated market means you choose your own electricity plan!
 But with more than 1,000 plans on the market, do you have time to know you’ve chosen the right one with the best rate?

 Save time and money with Power Wizard.
-Its technology finds you the best electricity plan on the market, manages the entire sign up on your behalf, then ensures you won’t overpay for electricity now into the future.
+Its technology finds you the best electricity plan on the market.
+Then manages the entire sign up on your behalf, then ensures you won’t overpay for electricity now into the future.
 If it finds you a better one that can save you more?
 It gives you the option to switch.

 During sign up you’ll enter your new address, and Power Wizard handles the rest.
 Yes, every bit of it!
 Joining now is FREE.
 Just use promo FREEYEAR at sign up.
 This is the one key way you can get a financial head start when moving to Houston.